List and Tree Widgets

 Next, we create a "selection model", which wraps the model we just created and controls how the user can select items in the list.
 Possible wrappers include GtkNoSelection (no selection allowed), GtkSingleSelection (a single item can be selected), and GtkMultiSelection (multiple items can be selected).

 Next, a "factory" is created.
 The list widget can efficiently display a huge number of items by only populating display widgets for an item when the item becomes visible.
 The "factory" is what does this.
 The constructor takes two callback functions: "setup", which creates a suitable widget for displaying an item, and "bind", which sets the widget to display a particular item.
-The arguments of the callbacks are the factory f and a list item li, which is an object that represents elements of the GListModel.
-In the "setup" callback, you can call the function set_child on the list item to set a widget that will be used to display the item.
-In our example we create a GtkLabel to display the string.
-In the "bind" callback, we first fetch the element of the list model using the getindex method on the list item (by calling li[]) and we get the text from its "string" property.
-We then get the GtkLabel using the get_child function on the list item, and then we set the text of this GtkLabel.
+The arguments of the callbacks are the factory f (often unused) and a GtkListItem list_item, which is an object that holds pointers to elements of the GListModel (the "item") and the widget (the "child").

 Finally, we construct the GtkListView using the selection model and the factory and add it to a GtkScrolledWindow and a GtkWindow.